Welcome to the Allen INGenWeb Project!

 December 11, 1816 the 4th President of the United States James Madison admitted Indiana as the 19th state of the union.
 Back then, mountain lions still roamed our thick forests and elk grazed our prairies.
 The majestic bison, so legendary among both Native Americans and European settlers, already was nearly gone, but a few still roamed Indiana's western edge creating a buffalo trace to the Ohio River.
 The state population was 65,000, about equal modern Terre Haute with the capital in Corydon moved from Vincennes in 1813.
 Copied from Celebrating Indiana's rich history by Lee Hamilton and Becky Skillman published September 13, 2015 on BrazilTimes.com.

-State Seal of Indiana
+Seal of the State of Indiana

-See history of the Indiana State Seal.
+See history of the Indiana State Seal on the 1810 Timeline.

 Quickfacts at the United States Census Bureau estimate for the July 1, 2022 Indiana population was 6.8 million people.
 December 29, 2022 the U.S. Census Bureau on Facebook stated they would project the United States population will be 334,233,854 on Jan.
 1, 2023.
 The U.S. and World Population Clock ranks the United States as 3rd most populous country with over 7,942,000,000 people in the world!